mbalcerzak/mbalcerzak/README.md

 - 🔭 I’m currently working on Idealista.com scraper to look for apartments in 🇪🇸
 - 🌱 I’m currently learning AWS

 You can find out more about my apartments scraper here: [mabdata.com](http://mabdata.com).
-I also love making stuff after work: [balcerzak.art/](https://balcerzak.art/)
+I also enjoy making bags after work: https://www.instagram.com/bags_by_mab/

 <div align="center">